Limited Clients. Proven Results.

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

-Call the Speeding Ticket Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Defense Lawyers in Cuyahoga Falls, Ohio, 44221.
+Call the Speeding Ticket Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Lawyers in Cuyahoga Falls, Ohio, 44221.

 The following comes from Chapter 4511 of the Ohio Revised Code.
 This Chapter governs the operation of motor vehicles in the State of Ohio: